Make-Up Artist Schools and Colleges in the U.S.

 How to Select a Make-Up Artist School

-Prospective students evaluating programs in make-up artistry should select programs according to their individual interests and career ambitions.
-Some public and private institutions offer certificate programs that focus solely on the application of make-up, while other schools include make-up artistry courses as part of cosmetology diploma or degree programs.
-Cosmetology programs often require students to complete additional courses on skin care, hair cutting, hairstyling and basic business practices.
+- Some public and private institutions offer certificate programs that focus solely on the application of make-up, while other schools include make-up artistry courses as part of cosmetology diploma or associate's degree programs.

 Make-Up Artist Program Overviews

 Participants may meet the qualifications for a certificate after completing as few as six courses.
 Students take both theoretical and practical courses in preparation for careers as make-up artists.
 Courses include:

 - Make-up application fundamentals

 - Character make-up

 - Fashion make-up